aoaaceai/CompAssistant/README.md

 ## Notice
 I suck at programming.
 If you've found any bugs, please report them at the *issue* section, or make a pull request if you're kind enough to do so.

-## To do
-- Grab data from the WCA website.